GStreamer/gstreamer/markdown/design/streams.md

 4) **`EOS`**
-   - marks the end of data, nothing is to be expected after EOS, elements should refuse more data and return GST_FLOW_EOS.
-A FLUSH_STOP event clears the EOS state of an element.
+   - marks the end of data, nothing is to be expected after `EOS`, elements should refuse more data and return `GST_FLOW_EOS`.
+A `FLUSH_STOP` event clears the `EOS` state of an element.

 ## Elements

-These events are generated typically either by the GstBaseSrc class for sources operating in push mode, or by a parser/demuxer operating in pull-mode and pushing parsed/demuxed data downstream.
+These events are generated typically either by the `GstBaseSrc` class for sources operating in push mode, or by a parser/demuxer operating in pull-mode and pushing parsed/demuxed data downstream.